scy-phy/bro-cip-enip/README.md

     * The keep-alive packet on port 2222 without header are not parsed
     * There is a out_of_bound: RR_Unit:timeout exception on some packets
     * There is a out_of_bound: Data_Address:len exception on some packets
+    * The CIP payloads are interpreted as numbers (count) and not as bytes

 ## Detecting attacks ##
 From http://reversemode.com/downloads/logix_report_basecamp.pdf